MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

     template&lt;typename T&gt;
     class MyHack
     {
-       typename std::vector<T>::type Vect; // (vector<T>::type is the self type typedef, especially for this purpose !)
+       typename std::vector&lt;T&gt;::type Vect; // (vector&lt;T&gt;::type is the self type typedef, especially for this purpose !)
-                           // so Vect is a 'dependent type' (oh my)
+                           // so Vect is a 'dependent type' (oh my&gt;)

       // if you want to use the template this way you have to use typename.
       Vect imp_;